CoreyCorza/Blender-Snap-Rotate-Addon/README.md

 Download zip file from releases and install like any normal addon in Blender

+# Description
+Snap and rotate an object to vert/edge center/face center in fewest clicks possible without opening any menus or dropdowns.
+Super efficient for modelers.

 # Usage:
-- Select the object you want to move/rotate
+- Select the object you want to snap and rotate
 - Press F or configured shortcut to activate
 - Select destination